top of page

 Wind Energy

-Current estimates suggest that collisions with spinning wind turbine blades kill hundreds of thousands of bats each year in North America.
+Current evidence suggest that collisions with spinning wind turbine blades may kill hundreds of thousands of bats each year in North America.
 Although it has been theorized that barotrauma, internal injuries caused by rapid changes in air pressure, may also contribute to bat fatalities at wind turbines, research shows this is exceedingly unlikely.
 Given that bats are long-lived and typically limited to 1 or 2 offspring per year, existing fatality rates may not be sustainable for some species.
 Recent studies indicate population-level declines are possible, particularly with the anticipated growth of wind energy development (see example wind energy future scenarios for the U.S. here).
 As a result, significant investments have been made in search of solutions that minimize impacts to bats without impeding the continued deployment of wind energy.
 Learn more from this webinar recording or click below to explore literature on this topic.

 Habitat Loss & Degradation